Canadian Coast Guard: Budget cuts and bureaucratic oversight (1994–2005)

 Following the 1995 Canadian federal budget, the federal government announced that it was transferring responsibility for the CCG from the Department of Transport to the Department of Fisheries and Oceans (DFO).
 The reason for placing CCG under DFO was ostensibly to achieve cost savings by amalgamating the two largest civilian vessel fleets within the federal government under a single department.

 Arising out of this arrangement, the CCG became ultimately responsible for crewing, operating, and maintaining a larger fleet—both the original CCG fleet before 1995 of dedicated SAR vessels, Navaid tenders, and multi-purpose icebreakers along with DFO's smaller fleet of scientific research and fisheries enforcement vessels, all without any increase in budget—in fact the overall budget for CCG was decreased after absorbing the DFO patrol and scientific vessels.

 There were serious stumbling blocks arising out of this reorganization, namely in the different management practices and differences in organizational culture at DFO, versus DOT.
 DFO is dedicated to conservation and protection of fish through enforcement whereas the CCG's primary focus is marine safety and SAR.
 There were valid concerns raised within CCG about reluctance on the part of the marine community to ask for assistance from CCG vessels since the CCG was being viewed as aligned with an enforcement department.
 In the early 2000s, the federal government began to investigate the possibility of remaking CCG as a separate agency, thereby not falling under a specific functional department and allowing more operational independence.

-Special operating agency (2005–present)
+Special operating agency of the Department of Fisheries and Oceans (2005–2025)

-In one of several reorganizations of the federal ministries following the swearing-in of Prime Minister Paul Martin's cabinet on December 12, 2003, several policy/regulatory responsibilities (including boating safety and navigable waters protection) were transferred from CCG back to Transport Canada to provide a single point of contact for issues related to marine safety regulation and security, although CCG maintained an operational role for some of these tasks.
+In one of several reorganizations of federal departments and agencies following the swearing-in of Prime Minister Paul Martin's cabinet on December 12, 2003, several policy and regulatory responsibilities (including boating safety and navigable waters protection) were transferred from the CCG back to the Department of Transport to provide a single point of contact for issues related to marine safety regulation and security.
+However, the CCG maintained operational responsibility for some of these tasks.

-The services offered by CCG under this arrangement include:
+The services offered by the CCG under this arrangement included: